Calcabe/ArpOn_releases/README.md

-# ArpOn_releases

-Plaits: Macro oscillator, with arpeggios
+# ArpOn - Plaits: Macro oscillator, with arpeggios

 Acts like a normal plaits, until you enable arpeggios in the settings